deepopinion/domain-adapted-atsc/README.md

     python prepare_restaurant_reviews.py
     python prepare_restaurant_reviews.py --large  # takes some time to finish

-Measure the number of non-zero lines to get the exact amount of sentences trained on
+Measure the number of non-zero lines to get the exact amount of sentences

     cat data/transformed/restaurant_corpus_1000000.txt | sed '/^\s*$/d' | wc -l
     # Rename the corpora files postfix to the actual number of sentences